-The total intrinsic values of stock options exercised in the years ended December 31, 2016, 2015 and 2014 were \$41.4 million, \$337.2 million and \$872.8 million, respectively.
+The total intrinsic values of stock options exercised in the years ended December 31, 2017, 2016 and 2015 were \$51.6 million, \$41.4 million and \$337.2 million, respectively.

-Performance Restricted Stock Units ("PRSUs") Activity
+Performance Restricted Stock Units Activity

-In 2016, the Company granted PRSUs to certain of its executive officers and established the 2016 annual performance goals for these PRSUs.
-The PRSUs will vest based on the Company's attainment of the annual financial performance goals and the executives' continued employment through the vesting date, approximately one year.
-The number of shares that ultimately vest for 2016 was estimated to be 70 percent of the annual target amount, based on the Company's performance, subject to the Compensation Committee of the Board of Director's approval.
-During the year ended December 31, 2016, the Company granted 165,833 PRSUs, at the 100% target level, for the 2016 performance goals with a weighted grant date fair value of \$17.90 per share.
-In addition, there are 1,687,833 additional PRSUs that will vest based on performance goals in 2017 to 2019, if achieved at target levels.
-Since the performance targets for those additional PRSUs have not been established, they are not considered granted nor are presented as outstanding.
+The Company grants restricted stock units to certain of its executive officers periodically that vest based on the Company's attainment of the annual financial performance goals and the executives' continued employment through the vesting date, approximately one year ("PRSUs").
+These PRSUs are granted when the annual performance targets are set by the Compensation Committee of the Board of Directors, generally in the first quarter of each financial year.

+During the year ended December 31, 2017, the Company granted 345,622 PRSUs, at the 100% target level, for the 2017 performance goals with a weighted-average grant date fair value of \$15.39 per share.
+The number of shares that ultimately vest for 2017 was estimated to be 186 percent of the annual target amount, based on the Company's performance, subject to the Compensation Committee of the Board of Director's approval.
+During the year ended December 31, 2016, the Company granted 165,833 PRSUs, at the 100% target level, of which 117,808 vested in 2017.
+The total fair value of PRSUs vested during the year ended December 31, 2017 was \$1.9 million.

+The Company also grants restricted stock units to certain of its executive officers that vest based on Twitter stock price performance relative to a broad-market index over a performance period of two calendar years and the executives continued employment through the vesting date ("TSR RSUs").
+During the year ended December 31, 2017, the Company granted 146,067 TSR RSUs with a weighted-average grant date fair value of \$13.02 per share.

+In addition, there are 2,533,867 additional PRSUs and TSR RSUs that will vest based on performance goals and Total Shareholder Return ("TSR") targets to be established in 2018 to 2020, if achieved, at target levels.
+Since the performance and TSR targets for those additional awards have not been established, they are not considered granted nor are they presented as outstanding.